sarath-menon/master_thesis/prompts/output_corrector.md

 Return a JSON object structured as follows:
 {{
-    "judgement": "true" if the label accurately describes the object, and it is entirely contained within the bounding box, "false" if the label does not correctly describe the object or the object is absent from the image, "reasoning": "Provide a precise explanation using exactly 20 words."
+    "accuracy": "true" if the label accurately describes the object, and it is entirely contained within the bounding box, "false" if the label does not correctly describe the object or the object is absent from the image, "reasoning": "Provide a precise explanation using exactly 20 words."
 }}